 Jennie Ferraro has been a part of the Mentally Healthy WA team since the campaign’s inception in 2005.
 Her role focuses on managing the Healthway Sponsorship program and campaign finances.
 Jennie is a mother

 Youth Health Promotion Coordinator

 A country girl at heart, Darci grew up on a sheep and wheat farm in Beverley, Western Australia.
 She enjoys living a mentally and physically healthy lifestyle, getting out-and-about seeking the next adventure.
 Darci Act-Belong-Commit’s by cooking, volunteering, playing sports and traveling.
 She also loves spending time with family and friends, laughing and having a good chat.
-Darci loves working at Act-Belong-Commit running the Youth Connectors program, as she is passionate about teaching young people how to be mentally healthy and how to encourage their peers to do the same.
+Darci loves working at Mentally Healthy WA, running the Youth Connectors program, as she is passionate about teaching young people how to be mentally healthy and how to encourage their peers to do the same.

 Minus three parental leave breaks, Julia has been with the campaign since she finished her PhD in 2012.
-As the campaign’s evaluation officer, Dr Julia Anwar McHenry conducts and supports research and evaluation activities for the overall campaign, as well as individual program areas.
+As Mentally Healthy WA's evaluation officer, Dr Julia Anwar McHenry conducts and supports research and evaluation activities for the overall campaign, as well as individual program areas.
 Out of the office, Julia runs a sheep stud with her husband on the family farm and enjoys hanging out with family among the trees in the Perth hills.
 When (if) she has any spare time left, Julia can be found burning the floor in her flamenco zapatos (dance shoes) or singing along to her guitar.

 Schools Health Promotion Coordinator